Azure/ResourceModules/modules/Microsoft.Web/staticSites/linkedBackends/readme.md

 # Static Site Linked Backend `[Microsoft.Web/staticSites/linkedBackends]`

-This module deploys Web StaticSites LinkedBackends.
-// TODO: Replace Resource and fill in description
+This module deploys a Custom Function App into a Static Site using the linkedBackends property.

 ## Navigation